abijitj/cse145-particle-transformer/README.md

 All test files are contained in the `cse145-particle-transformer/test` directory, which records our previous attempts at loading data from the dataset.

+Our keras implementation of nanoGPT is in the `cse145-particle-transformer/nanogpt` directory.

 Our Keras implementation of the ParT is contained in the  `cse145-particle-transformer/final_particle_transformer/` directory.
 You can use the `train.py` file to train this model.
 Please note, most of the other files are from the original [ParT repo](https://github.com/jet-universe/particle_transformer).
 As such you can also run the original ParT here by following the instructions in their repo.

 # How to run Quantized Particle Transformer